 I nodded again.
 As he walked away down the passage between the long brown pews, I looked at his clothes: his faded-red polo slightly torn at his right armpit; his big trousers that looked like he had been put inside them, legs flailing, like a small person was inside crying to be let out; his slippers that were torn at the tails of both soles.
-Bro Chigaemezu was poor.
-Almost all of us at Block Rosary were not rich, but Bro Chigaemezu’s poverty was touching.
+Bro Chigaemezu did not have money.
+Almost all of us at Block Rosary did not have money, but Bro Chigaemezu’s own was touching.
 It was shouting.
 It screamed out whenever he passed, whenever he was looked at; it made some people laugh at him behind his back.
-After Block Rosary that night, he walked over to me and said, “I didn’t think you would wait.”
+After Block Rosary that night, he walked over to me and said, “I didn’t know you would wait.”

 I shook my head, surprised.
 I did not know that he liked me.
 I mean, I had not thought of whether telling me things meant he liked me.
 The only thing I knew was that he used to like children.